28. March 2017 – 13:00

-April Calendar Sheet History No. 4
+April Calendar Sheet No. 4

 The Indian subcontinent is bordered to the west and east by the Arabian Ocean and the Bay of Bengal and has a 7000 km long coastline.
 Most of the coastal regions have beautiful and unspoilt white sandy beaches.

-Otherwise, the beaches in India are more likely to be used by the local fishermen, who go out into the sea with their little bucks and whose wives collect crabs during the low tide.
+Otherwise, the beaches in India are more likely to be used by the local fishermen, who go out to the sea with their little bucks and whose wives collect crabs during the low tide.

 What actually sounds quite idyllic, unfortunately, is not in reality.
-Fishermen use their beach as a public toilet and the sea as a dump – many beach sections outside the commercial tourist beaches are therefore heavily polluted.
+Fishermen use the beach as a public toilet and the sea as a dump – many beach sections outside the commercial tourist beaches are therefore heavily polluted.
 There is still a lot of work to be done by the government!